 [H1] Propensity Score Quintile Matching

 In the matching method, the objective is to select treated and untreated patients who have similar propensity scores.
 There are different ways to define a match.
 The statistician could match a treated patient to the untreated patient with the closest propensity score.
 Another method is to consider treated and untreated patients to match if they are within a small span (e.g., one-quarter of the logit standard deviation of propensity score) of each other.
 As we match treated and untreated groups, it is important to do so without replacement—that is, the same untreated case cannot be matched to two different treated patients.
 Matching with replacement alters the variance of the covariate in the treated and untreated groups.
-Matching can be done coarsely (e.g., within five years of the patient’s age) or finely (e.g., within six months of patient’s age).
+Matching can be done coarsely (e.g., within five years of the patient’s age) or finely (e.g., within six months of the patient’s age).
 The general advice is to start with coarse matching and report the sensitivity of the findings to refinements in the match criteria.
 At the end of the matching, the analyst must face a crucial question: how many patients are left unmatched?
 In almost all cases, not all patients can be matched.
 If enough patients are not matched, then it may not be possible to generalize the study findings.

 Once treated and untreated patients have been matched, the effect of treatment on outcomes can be estimated using a paired t-test.
-If the outcome is continuous (e.g., cost), the effect of treatment can be estimated by comparing means of treated and untreated matched groups.
-For dichotomous outcomes (e.g., satisfaction with care) the effect of treatment can be estimated by comparing the rates of outcomes in treated and untreated groups.
-It is generally recommended that paired t-tests be used for examining outcomes in matched treated and untreated patients.
+If the outcome is continuous (e.g., cost), the effect of treatment can be estimated by comparing the means of treated and untreated matched groups.
+For dichotomous outcomes (e.g., satisfaction with care), the effect of treatment can be estimated by comparing the rates of outcomes in treated and untreated groups.
+It is generally recommended that paired t-tests be used to examine outcomes in matched treated and untreated patients.

 Nearest-neighbor matching within a specified caliper distance (so called because it measures the maximum amount that matched objects can be apart) is similar to nearest-neighbor matching, but with the further restriction that the absolute difference in the propensity scores of matched subjects must be below some prespecified threshold.
 Thus, for a given treated subject, one would identify all the untreated subjects whose propensity score lay within a specified distance of that of the treated subject.
 From this restricted set of untreated subjects, the untreated subject whose propensity score was closest to that of the treated subject would be selected for matching.
 If no untreated subjects had propensity scores that lay within the specified caliper distance of the propensity score of the treated subject, the treated subject would not be matched with any untreated subject.
 The unmatched treated subject would then be excluded from the resultant matched sample.